guyinacube/powerapps-docs-pr/articles/guided-learning/learning-create-data-source.md

     ![Delete screen](./media/learning-create-data-source/delete-screen.png)

 7. On the **View** tab, click or tap **Collections** and make sure the table was created.
 You won't see all of the data in the table, only the first five rows.
-Review the table to make sure all of the data is there.
+Review the table to make sure the data is there as shown in the following image.

    ![View collection](./media/learning-create-data-source/view-collection.png)

-8. In the left-hand pane, click or tap **Save As** (or press Ctrl-Shift-S) to save the app.
+8. In the left-hand pane, click or tap **Save as** (or press Ctrl-Shift-S) to save the app.
 Make sure to save the app to the cloud, give it an appropriate name, and provide a description.
 A helpful tip when saving an app is to change the icon.
 This makes the app stand out in the list and people can easily find it.

    ![Save as](./media/learning-create-data-source/save-as.png)